-- The Carrier violated the agreement when they failed and refused to assign Section Foreman C. E. Fick to the position of Foreman on Extra Gang No. 6 and in lieu thereof, assigned junior Foreman K. C. Michael; - (2) Foreman C. E. Fick be allowed the difference between what he received at the section foreman's rate of pay and what he would have received as an extra gang foreman beginning with the date on which the disputed assignment was made (May 20, 1952) and continuing until the violation referred to in part (1) of this claim is corrected.
+- (1) The Carrier violated the agreement when they failed and refused to assign Section Foreman C. E. Fick to the position of Foreman on Extra Gang No. 6 and in lieu thereof, assigned junior Foreman K. C. Michael; - (2) Foreman C. E. Fick be allowed the difference between what he received at the section foreman's rate of pay and what he would have received as an extra gang foreman beginning with the date on which the disputed assignment was made (May (1) of this claim is corrected.